-

-Moving with Water: Environmental Healing through Somatic Political Ecology
+Dancing with Water: Environmental Healing through Somatic Political Ecology

-Full work published with SCOPE, the interdisciplinary, peer-reviewed social sciences journal publication of the Urban Equity Institute – Read Full Article Here
+Full work published with SCOPE, the interdisciplinary, peer-reviewed social sciences journal publication of the Urban Equity Institute

 Abstract

-This research explores water’s relational intelligence through both somatic and scientific frameworks, drawing on anthropological inquiry and contemporary dance practice to illuminate how water’s movement patterns reflect forms of agency deeply entangled with human experience.
-By examining water’s explained and unexplained properties alongside embodied ecological knowledge, this work proposes new ways of understanding environmental consciousness and interconnection.
+This research explores waterโs relational intelligence through both somatic and scientific frameworks, drawing on anthropological inquiry and contemporary dance practice to illuminate how water’s movement patterns reflect forms of agency deeply entangled with human experience.
+By examining waterโs explained and unexplained properties alongside embodied ecological knowledge, this work proposes new ways of understanding environmental consciousness and interconnection.
 Ultimately, it suggests that reciprocal, movement-based relationships with water offer powerful tools for addressing climate change, fostering ecological healing, and reimagining environmental justice through somatic and interdisciplinary approaches.

-(20,000 words, 92 min read, 170 sources)
+(25,000 words, 92 min read, 170 sources)

 Student Artist in Residence 2023-2024: Overview of Major Works

-Hello, my name is Lily Selthofner, and I graduated in May 2024 from Columbia University.
+Overview of Major Works Created while a Student Artist in Residence at Barnard College in NYC 2023-2024 Hello, my name is Lily Selthofner, and I graduated in May 2024 from Columbia University.
 I was a 2023-2024 Student Artist in Residence at the Movement Lab at Barnard College — these are summaries of the major works I created as a SAR.

 Movement Lab website: https://movement.barnard.edu/about